 Tips to Create a Successful Email Campaign

-Research your target audience
+1. Research your target audience

-Create a catchy subject line
+2. Create a catchy subject line

 This is the first thing potential subscribers will see, so make sure it’s attention-grabbing and relevant to the content of your email.
 For example, “20% off all children’s clothing this weekend only!”

-Include a clear call to action (CTA)
+3. Include a clear call to action (CTA)

-This tells subscribers what you want them to do, whether it’s clicking on a link to learn more about a product or service, signing up for a free trial, or making a purchase.
+This tells subscribers what you want them to do, whether clicking on a link to learn more about a product or service, signing up for a free trial, or making a purchase.

-Write meaningful content
+4. Write meaningful content

 Avoid sending multiple emails within the same day (or week).
 This can be annoying and give potential customers the impression that you’re only trying to sell to them.
 Instead, space out your messages by at least 24 hours; this will encourage subscribers who haven’t yet opened your email (and those who haven’t yet responded) to open future messages as well.

-Don’t forget about your spam filters
+7. Don’t forget about your spam filters

-If this happens, make sure you reach out directly and ask subscribers to mark any relevant messages as “not spam.”
-It’s also possible for your domain to be blocked, which means all of your emails will be sent directly to spam folders, no matter what you do.
-If this happens, you’ll need to get in touch with your email service provider to find out how to fix the problem.
+If this happens, ensure you reach out directly and ask subscribers to mark any relevant messages as “not spam.”
+It’s also possible for your domain to be blocked, which means all your emails will be sent directly to spam folders, no matter what you do.
+If this happens, you’ll need to contact your email service provider to find out how to fix the problem.

 What Is Spam and How to Avoid It

 As a disclaimer, you should always double-check the rules for your email clients, especially if you’re doing something outside these parameters.
-You’ve probably heard that using Gmail to send bulk email is risky, but just what are the specific pitfalls?
+You’ve probably heard that using Gmail to send bulk emails is risky, but just what are the specific pitfalls?
 Let’s take a look.

-It doesn’t have permission
+1. It doesn’t have permission

-It sends unsolicited emails
+2. It sends unsolicited emails

 This one’s pretty obvious: if people didn’t sign up for your mailing list, don’t send them an email!
 And if someone unsubscribes from your list, don’t add them back in later.

-It uses inappropriate messaging
+3. It uses inappropriate messaging

-It sends too many emails
+4. It sends too many emails

-It has invalid email addresses
+5. It has invalid email addresses

-It uses poorly designed email templates
+6. It uses poorly designed email templates

 How to Send Emails in Tandem With Google’s Rules

 Although more and more of us use social media and mobile platforms to communicate with people, email is still a vital part of the mix.
 But it’s important to keep up on what works for this channel – especially as Google has been changing rules about how we market via email.

-Send promotional content selectively
+1. Send promotional content selectively

 Google has been cracking down on promotional content, which can be a major blow to email marketers.
 The best way to ensure that your messages don’t get caught in the spam filter is to only send promotional content to people who have specifically opted in to receive it.

-Use double opt-in
+2. Use double opt-in

-This is another best practice that will help keep your list clean, and your permissions options turned on.
+This is another best practice that will help keep your list clean and your permissions options turned on.
 When someone signs up for your list, they should automatically receive an email asking them to confirm their subscription.
 This not only makes sure that you’re getting permission from subscribers, but it also helps weed out invalid email addresses.

-Segment your list
+3. Segment your list

 If you have a large list, it’s important to break it down into smaller segments.
 This will make it easier to target your emails to specific groups of people interested in the content you’re sending out while preventing other subscribers from receiving irrelevant messages.

-Give your subscribers control
+4. Give your subscribers control

-Always include a preference center in your emails
+5. Always include a preference center in your emails

-Use preview text
+6. Use preview text

-Monitor your email delivery rates
+7. Monitor your email delivery rates

-Use a trusted email service provider
+8. Use a trusted email service provider

-Timing is everything
+9. Timing is everything

-Integrate with other marketing channels
+10. Integrate with other marketing channels

 If you’re already using different channels like social media, you’ll want to ensure that your email marketing efforts are integrated with those channels.
 That way, you’ll be able to reach a larger audience with your messages.